Dog-Friendly Lake District Walks

 - Download a detailed version of the walk from walkingenglishman.com.

-- Download a more challenging (8 miles) version of this walk in pdf format from a selection of Keswick Walks.
+- Download a more challenging (8 miles) version of this walk as a pdf from a selection of Keswick Walks.

 - For a shorter walk to enjoy – without stiles from lakedistrict.gov.uk/mileswithoutstiles.